jchoksi-whitbread/aws-ha-wordpress/README.md

 * [Custom Tools Plugin}(https://wiki.jenkins-ci.org/display/JENKINS/Custom+Tools+Plugin)

+A Jenkins Secret credential must be configured for the RDS password in the terraform stack.
+It's credential ID should be "rdspassword".

 ## Installation Instructions ##
 Once all pre-requisites have been installed checkout the repo and run the install script as root on the Jenkins server (to change permissions):